googleapis/api-linter/docs/rules/0162/rollback-request-name-field.md

 rule:
   aip: 162
   name: [core, '0162', rollback-request-name-field]
-  summary: Rollback RPCs must have a `name` field in the request.
+  summary: Rollback RPCs must have a `resource_name` field in the request.
 permalink: /162/rollback-request-name-field
 redirect_from:
   - /0162/rollback-request-name-field
 ---

-# Rollback requests: Name field
+# Rollback requests: Resource Name field

-This rule enforces that all `Rollback` methods have a `string name` field in the request message, as mandated in [AIP-162][].
+This rule enforces that all `Rollback` methods have a `string resource_name` field in the request message, as mandated in [AIP-162][].

 ## Details

-This rule looks at any message matching `Rollback*Request` and complains if either the `name` field is missing or it has any type other than `string`.
+This rule looks at any message matching `Rollback*Request` and complains if either the `resource_name` field is missing or it has any type other than `string`.

 ## Examples